May Harrison: Musical training and career

 According to May Harrison's sister, Margaret:

 We were all very fond of Delius.
 We knew him from the early war years, and that was the real Delius.
 Our friendship really started when he wrote the Double Concerto, but May was playing Sonata No. 1 with Hamilton Harty [Aeolian Hall, London, 16 June 1915] even before we knew Delius well....
 Both May and I love Sonata No. 1.
 I played it a lot.
 I played both the First and Second Sonatas to Delius who seemed to enjoy it.
 He always praised when one played, he was very good in that.
 May and Beatrice went to Grez [where Delius resided] before I did.
 When we went over we would always play to Delius....
-May went to Grez a lot, especially later when they were doing the Third Sonata which Delius wrote for her".
+May went to Grez a lot, especially later when they were doing the Third Sonata which Delius wrote for her.

 May Harrison also later described Delius (an a 1945 lecture for the Royal Music Association):

 To those who love Delius's music it holds a magic so irresistible and a beauty so individual that the sound at times can bring actual pain.
 The playing of Delius's music, I consider, an instinct, an improvisation on the spur of the moment, and because of this elusive quality, this intangible something, I maintain that it is practically impossible to teach that music.
-No composer, I think, to such an extent on his interpreters, who can make or mar to such a degree as to change the whole colour and meaning of his work; and no composer suffered more from indifferent playing than he did.
+No composer, I think, relied to such an extent on his interpreters, who can make or mar to such a degree as to change the whole colour and meaning of his work; and no composer suffered more from indifferent playing than he did.
 Exact intonation is one of the greatest difficulties.
-I have seen him shudder with agony at bad intonation or insensitive phrasing; and now when I see his works so often set for examinations I feel I must offer up a prayer that Delius may be comforted for the performances that are bound to come forth!"
+I have seen him shudder with agony at bad intonation or insensitive phrasing; and now when I see his works so often set for examinations I feel I must offer up a prayer that Delius may be comforted for the performances that are bound to come forth!